tinytangent/SUNCGtoolbox/README.md

 entryway, passenger elevator, freight elevator, aeration, garage and gym.

 Object category mapping between SUNCG to NYU depth V2 40 object class can be found in ``$data_root/metadata/ModelClassMapping.csv``.

+### Bibtex

+If you find SUNCG useful in your research, please consider citing:

+    @article{song2016ssc,
+        title= {Semantic Scene Completion from a Single Depth Image}, author= {Song, Shuran and Yu, Fisher and Zeng, Andy and Chang, Angel X and Savva, Manolis and Funkhouser, Thomas}, journal={arXiv preprint arXiv:1611.08974},
+        year={2016}
+    }

 ### GAPS README ###
 This toolbox is adapted from [GAPS](github.com/tomfunkhouser/gaps) written by [Thomas Funkhouser](http://www.cs.princeton.edu/~funk/).
 Here is the orignal GAPS README: